-Identifies and extracts and processes some information from a variety of texts, but supporting details are not always provided.

-Provides responses to literal questions which are mostly correct, but responses to inferential questions are frequently incorrect or incomplete.
+Identifies, and extracts and processes some information from a variety of texts, but supporting details are not always provided.
+Responses to literal questions are mostly correct, but responses to inferential questions are frequently incorrect or incomplete.

 Occasionally selects the wrong word or phrases when consulting a dictionary.